Climate Change Risk Management

 Climate Change: Potential Impact table

-Event Solar PV Wind
+Event Solar PV Wind Battery

-Rain/snow Medium Not relevant
+Rain/snow Medium Not relevant Not relevant

-Wind Not relevant High
+Wind Not relevant Not relevant Not relevant

-Solar radiation High Not relevant
+Solar radiation Not relevant Not relevant Not relevant

-Sea level Not relevant Not relevant
+Sea level Not relevant Not relevant Not relevant

-Air temperature Low Not relevant
+Air temperature Low Not relevant Low

-River/sea temperature Not relevant Not relevant
+River/sea temperature Not relevant Not relevant Not relevant

-Heat waves High Low
+Heat waves Medium Low Medium

-Flooding / heavy precipitation Medium Low
+Flooding / heavy precipitation Medium Low Medium

-Heavy snow / icing High High
+Heavy snow / icing Medium Medium Low

-Hail High Low
+Hail High Low Low

-Windstorm Medium High
+Windstorm Medium High Low

-Wildfire Low Low
+Wildfire Low Low Low

-Lightning Low Low
+Lightning Low Low Low